dboddie/Castle-Raider/README.txt

 doorways that can be found in various places.
 While standing in a doorway, press the / key to enter.

-Alternatively, you may may using an analogue joystick.
+Alternatively, you may may using an analogue joystick with the following
+controls:

+  Left      left
+  Right     right
+  Fire      jump
+  Down      enter

 Select joystick controls by pressing the Fire button on the title page to start the game.
 Press Space to start the game with keyboard controls.

 Other keys can be used to control the game: